Hal Foster (art critic)

 Harold Foss "Hal" Foster (born August 13, 1955) is an American art critic and historian.
 He was educated at Princeton University, Columbia University, and the City University of New York.
 He taught at Cornell University from 1991 to 1997 and has been on the faculty at Princeton since 1997.
 In 1998 he received a Guggenheim Fellowship.

 Foster's criticism focuses on the role of the avant-garde within postmodernism.
 In 1983, he edited The Anti-Aesthetic: Essays on Postmodern Culture, a groundbreaking text in postmodernism.
-In Recodings (1985), he promoted a vision of postmodernism that simultaneously engaged its avant-garde history and commented on contemporary society.
-In The Return of the Real (1996), he proposed a model of historical recurrence of the avant-garde in which each cycle would improve upon the inevitable failures of previous cycles.
+In Recodings (1985), he promotes a vision of postmodernism that simultaneously engages its avant-garde history and comments on contemporary society.
+In The Return of the Real (1996), he proposes a model of historical recurrence of the avant-garde in which each cycle improves upon the inevitable failures of previous cycles.
 He views his roles as critic and historian of art as complementary rather than mutually opposed.

 Early life and education

-Foster was born Aug.
-13, 1955, in Seattle, Washington.
+Foster was born on August 13, 1955, in Seattle, Washington.
 His father was a partner in the law firm of Foster, Pepper & Shefelman.
 He attended Lakeside School in Seattle, where Microsoft founder Bill Gates was a classmate.

-He graduated with an A.B. in English from Princeton University in 1977 with a senior thesis exmaning the English poets Ted Hughes and Geoffrey Hill.
-In 1979 he completed a Master of Arts in English at Columbia University and a PhD in art history from the City University of New York in 1990, with a dissertation on Surrealism supervised by Rosalind Krauss.
+He graduated with an A.B. in English from Princeton University in 1977 with a senior thesis examining the English poets Ted Hughes and Geoffrey Hill.
+In 1979 he completed a Master of Arts in English at Columbia University and a PhD in art history at the City University of New York in 1990, with a dissertation on Surrealism supervised by Rosalind E. Krauss.